djcloudking/terraform-projects/6_Build a DEV environment on AWS/Using Terraform to build a DEV environment on AWS.md

 **Read more**

-Find the detailed steps by steps guide in this article about how I was able to set up a secure AWS environment with Docker using Terraform, manage AWS resources efficiently, and connect to AWS instances using VSCode's Remote SSH extension.
+Find more details, the steps by steps guide in this article about how I was able to set up a secure AWS environment with Docker using Terraform, manage AWS resources efficiently, and connect to AWS instances using VSCode's Remote SSH extension.